Winona Ryder Net Worth

 Shoplifting Incident: In December 2001, Ryder was arrested for shoplifting at a Saks Fifth Avenue department store in Beverly Hills, California.
 She was accused of stealing $5,500 dollars worth of designer clothes and accessories.
 She was charged with three felonies against her: grand theft, shoplifting, and vandalism.
 In 2002, she was sentenced to three years probation, 480 hours of community service, fines, and restitution to the department store.
 The felonies were reduced to misdemeanors in June 2004.
 Ryder has explained in interviews that the incident occurred during a painful time in her life when she was clinically depressed, and also attributed her actions to heavy painkiller use, rendering her judgement unstable.
 The physician who prescribed her dosage of painkillers has subsequently had his medical license revoked by the Medical Board of California.

 Real Estate: In 1995 Winona paid $1.3 million for a home in San Francisco, her hometown.
-She still owns this property according to records.
+She listed this home for sale in November 2020 for $5 million.
+About a year before listing it for sale, Winona put the property up for rental at $15,000 per month.

 In 1998 Winona paid $2.6 million for a 1936 Spanish-style home in Los Angeles.
 She sold the home in 2010 for $4.1 million.
 Two years earlier she sold an apartment in New York City for $2.2 million.